segmentio/segment-docs/src/segment-app/extensions/git.md

 ## Troubleshooting Git Sync

-When setting up Git Sync, you may run into an access error when setting up Git Sync with the following message: `“Unable to create Git Sync due to Git connection issues.
+When setting up Git Sync, you may run into an access error with the following message: `“Unable to create Git Sync due to Git connection issues.
 Please check your configuration and try again`.

 This error can occur if there are issues with your Git connection settings or permissions.
 To resolve the error, verify that: